mirellarhea/qsafevault/README.md

 Operator guidance
 - Share only public keys; verify and add peers to trusted list before syncing
 - Use a new PIN for each pairing; PINs expire automatically
-- Prefer trusted networks; use TURN if NATs are restrictive
 - Clipboard handling exposes secrets to OS/global clipboard

 ---